MarinoMtz/LoRaWAN-Roaming-Tutorial/README.md

 ## General architecture

 Contrary to the [LoRaWAN Backend Interfaces], our roaming approach makes it posible to have roaming without the need of provisioning JoinEUI/AppEUI identifiers on each End-Device.
-For that, we rely on Private DNS resolutions using DoH with mutual authentication.
+For that, we rely on Private DNS resolutions using DoH (DNS over HTTPS) with mutual authentication.
 Therefore, we introduce a new network element, a DNS Broker that:

 - will be set up per business federation.